 - To stay in control of your divorce terms and not have a judge decide your future for you

 Once you and your spouse agree Online Divorce Mediation is the ideal solution for the dissolution of your marriage, contact The Aurit Center for Divorce Mediation.
-A team member will discuss the process with you and answer any questions you may have about this healthier divorce option.
+A team member will discuss the process with you and answer any questions you may have.

 If you choose mediation, you can also hire a legal advisor or lawyer to give you legal advice, to help you make important decisions, and serve as another resource through your divorce process.
 It’s up to you whether or not your lawyer accompanies you to mediation meetings.